Last updated on November 6, 2025

 Anchor to Reality | Illustration by Alix Branwyn

-Just like their name suggests, equipment tutors are spells that specialize in searching for equipment cards, typically from the library, and put them into that spell controller's hand, battlefield, or graveyard.
+Just like their name suggests, equipment tutors are spells that specialize in searching for equipment cards, typically from the library, and put them onto the battlefield or in the controller's hand or graveyard.

-While some cards search for artifacts, like Enlightened Tutor, I’ll narrow this list to those that only grab equipment.
+While some cards search more generically for artifacts, like Enlightened Tutor, Iโll narrow this list to those that only grab equipment.

 I have mixed feelings about Anchor to Reality.
 It allows you to tutor for other card types outside of equipment, like Esika's Chariot, but you have to sacrifice another permanent to make it possible.
 The plus side is that putting it onto the battlefield seems very good for only 4 mana.

-AFR brought some interesting mechanics, and along came Fighter Class.
-There weren't many strong pieces of equipment in the set, but it did the job when needed, and it's a great asset in Commander strategies that rely on cheap tutors to search for their more powerful equipment.
+Adventures in the Forgotten Realms brought some interesting mechanics, and along came Fighter Class.
+There weren't many strong pieces of equipment in the set, but it did the job when needed, and this class enchantment is a great asset in Commander strategies that rely on cheap tutors to search for their more powerful equipment.

 For 6 mana, you get to play a 7/4 indestructible commander in Nazahn, Revered Bladesmith that attaches equipment for free whenever they enter the battlefield.
 If you already have the Hammer of Nazahn in play or in your hand, you can still tutor for any other equipment.

-This hard-to-trigger Stoneforge Mystic isn’t as good as it looks.
-If you play Relic Seeker early on an empty board, you may get the chance to hit with it and do the thing.
+This hard-to-trigger Stoneforge Mystic isnโt as good as it looks.
+If you play Relic Seeker early on an empty board, you may get the chance to hit with it and trigger renown.
 But in most cases, that's easier said than done.

 This is pricier than Stoneforge Mystic, but Deadeye Quartermaster can also search for vehicles, which is pretty neat.